Biarca/patrol-k8s-marketplace/README.md

 - Pubsub topics - 3
 - Subscription - 3
 - 3-Node Kubernetes Cluster -1 [“n1-standard-2”]
-- MySQL instance - 1 [2 databases].
+- MySQL instance - 1 [2 databases]
+- App Engine - 1

 Follow the below instructions for installing the above mentioned assets (using an automated script) and also Patrol application in GCP Marketplace.
 ## 2. Setup an Installer Machine